robertfiko/proerl/README.md

 - No dots (`.`) anywhere else besides marking the end of the function and attributes.
   - So no floats
 - Function closing dot should be at the end of the last term of the function
-- Each term in fucntion should be in new line
+- Each term/statement in function should be in new line
 - Strings are not allowed

-## Possibilities
-- Skipping comments
+- Variables cannot be statements alone, like: `...
+Variable, ...`
+- Comments are skipped

 ## Opportunities for further development
 - Cross-module function calls
 - Complete testing on SWI Prolog and/or Sicstus image (legal issues)
-- Intorduceing basic logic expressions (`and`, `or`) in function body.
+- Intorducing basic logic expressions (`and`, `or`) in function body.
 - Right now, each term/statement should be in new line; it should allow to have multiple ones in one line
 - Allow that function closing dot to be in a new line
+- List operations

 ## Testing